demisto/content-docs/docs/integrations/packs-format.md

 ### README.md
 The file contains a general explanation for the pack and you are free to add any information relevant for the pack.
+For more details refer to the [Pack Documentation](../integrations/pack-docs) page.

 ### .secrets-ignore
 This file will be used while running the `demisto-sdk secrets`([explanation](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/secrets/README.md)), we will determine the file and will